Fee Calculation – Part One

 Calculating fees has long been one of the most challenging aspects of running an architectural practice.
 As well as being the Director of FPPV Architects and Coop Himmelbl(a)u Australia, Paul Viney is also the ACA’s Vic/Tas President.
 And in this capacity he led the development of the ACA’s Architects’ Time/Cost Calculator, which was built by Big Dog Software’s Jeff Beach.

-The third version of the calculator can currently be accessed on the ACA website, which is available to all ACA members.
+The fourth version of the calculator can currently be accessed on the ACA website, which is available to all ACA members.

 Viney also regularly presents forums on the topic and he believes that it’s time to change the conversation about the way we approach fee calculation.